EzeOnoky/Project-Base-Learning-7/README.md

 sudo mount /dev/webdata-vg/lv-opt /mnt/opt
 ```

-4. - I installed NFS server, configured it to start on reboot and make sure it is up and running
+4. - I installed NFS server, configured it to start on reboot and made sure it is up and running

 ```
 sudo yum -y update